Nandana-Neo/OS_A2/README.md

     ```
         sudo dmesg
     ```

 #### Using C Program
 The user program directly writes `NANDANA_B220424CS (<FIRSTNAME>_<ROLLNO>)` into the device.
-Run the following commands in the main folder to get the desired results:
+Run the following commands in the src folder to get the desired results:
 ```
 gcc user.c
 sudo ./a.out